VadlamudiGirish/VadlamudiGirish/README.md

 - 💬 Ask me about **Elixir and Phoenix**
 - 😄 Pronouns: *he/him*
 - ⚡ Fun fact about **Potsdam**(where I currently live):
-    > It has the world’s oldest large-scale movie studio! 🏰🎥
+    > It has the world’s oldest large-scale movie studio! 🏰🎥 (**Babelsberg Film Studio**) Founded in **1912**.

-    > Babelsberg Film Studio in Potsdam, founded in 1912, is the oldest major film studio in the world that is still in operation.
-It has been the filming location for famous movies like Inglourious Basterds, The Grand Budapest Hotel, and parts of The Hunger Games.
+    > It has been the filming location for famous movies like Inglourious Basterds, The Grand Budapest Hotel, and parts of The Hunger Games.

 ## :dart: My Skills